 After one year:

-• Expenses for the entire year totalled $11,316, which included the electricity and water bill, pool and garden maintenance, property taxes and insurance, and commission for a property management or online travel agents.
+- Expenses for the entire year totaled $11,316, which included the electricity and water bill, pool and garden maintenance, property taxes and insurance, and commission for a property management or online travel agents.
 Or we can say your monthly expenses are $943.

 To calculate your rental property ROI: